metabase/metabase/docs/dashboards/filters.md

 Dashboard filters apply across all [dashboard tabs](./introduction.md#dashboard-tabs), though for each filter widget you add, you'll need to tell Metabase which column the filter should update for each card.

 Click on a card's dropdown menu to select the field that you want the widget to filter on.
-If there are other cards that also have the field you select, Metabase will automatically wire up the filter to those cards as well.

 Here we've wired up a Text filter to the "Event types" card, telling Metabase that the column to filter on should be the `Analytics.Event.Button.Label` field:

 ![Wiring up a dashboard filter to a card](./images/wiring-cards.png)

-If there’s a card on your dashboard that you don’t want the filter to update, or that doesn’t make sense to use with the filter, that’s okay — Metabase will only apply the filter to the cards you select.
+## Auto-connecting filters to cards

+If there are other cards that also have the field you select, Metabase will automatically connect the filter to those cards as well (including cards on other tabs).
+If you later add a card with the selected field, Metabase will try to connect that filter to the new card as well.

+To undo this auto-connecting of cards, you could click on the toast that pops up when Metabase auto-connects the filters, or you could manually disconnect the cards by clicking on the X next to the connected field.

 ## Filtering dashboards with native/SQL questions

 If you're trying to filter native/SQL questions, you'll need to [add a bit of additional markup to your query](../questions/native-editor/sql-parameters.md) in order to use a dashboard filter with that question.
-For an in-depth article on this, check out [Adding filters to dashboards with SQL questions](https://www.metabase.com/learn/dashboards/filters).
+For an in-depth article on this, jcheck out [Adding filters to dashboards with SQL questions](https://www.metabase.com/learn/dashboards/filters).

 ## Wiring up dashboard filters to text cards